trumans/treehouse-react-app-course-manager/README.md

 * The project includes 'Extra Credit' functionality for 'Exceeds Expectations' grade ...

+# Installation

-# Installing the REST API
+## Installing the REST API

 1. In a terminal window navigate to the project folder, then to the api folder.
 2. Install npm modules with the command ```npm install```.
 3. Create the database with the command ```npm run seed```.
-The database will be populated with two users and three courses.
+The database is initially populated with two users and three courses.

 ## Resetting the database
 To reset database to its seed data